How to Start Your Private Practice the Easy Way

 Step 12: Learn the Rules of Billing Insurance (aka Avoid Committing Insurance Fraud.)
 When you contract with an insurance company, you agree that you are not charging them any more than you are charging anyone else.
 They want to know that they have your best rate.
 So, this means that you cannot slide your fees for other clients without insurance.
 However, just because you charge the same rate to everyone, insurance companies don't all pay the same rate.
 One company may pay you 100% of your rate, another might pay 70%.
 It's okay for you to accept a lower rate than you charge from an insurance company, as long as you charged the same rate as you charge everyone.
 Unfortunately, you cannot charge a private pay client any less than you'd charge the insurance company.
 Nor can you ever "waive" a copay or other patient responsibility in billing.
 That would be considered insurance fraud.

 What do I do about this?
 I set my rates just a few dollars higher than the best paying insurance company gives.
 That means, at the very least, that I'm not charging private pay clients significantly more than I'm charging insurance.
-Charging a few dollars more than they have been paying allows you to see any changes in the allowable rate by your highest paying company.
+Why not charge exactly what my highest paying insurance company pays?
+Charging a few dollars more than they have been paying allows you to see any changes in the allowable rate by your highest paying company (i.e. if they raise the allowable amount, you'll see your income go up.
+If you miss seeing that they've raised the allowable and continue to charge them the same amount, they will just continue to pay you what you've made in the past.)

 What can you do for clients who are struggling financially?
 While you cannot slide your fees for clients, you can offer payment plans.
 Be sure to be fair to the client AND to yourself.
 Be sure you're getting a fair amount of payment for each session, even if you're willing to allow part of the balanced to be paid at a later date.
 What I would not suggest doing: Do not just tell people "oh, pay me when you can."
 Therapy charges can add up quickly.
 A large, unpaid balance can become an issue in the therapeutic relationship.

 What to do if someone doesn't pay their bill?
 You can use a collections agency.
 That's not something that I have chosen to do in my practice, but some practices do use collections agencies.
-While you must charge everyone the same and you must make a real effort to collect your fees from your clients, you are not forced to use a collections agency.
+While you must charge everyone the same and you must make a real effort to collect your fees from your clients, you do not have to go so far as to use a collections agency.
 If, after a period of time, you feel you have made a good faith effort to collect the balance, you are able to forgive the remaining balance.
 By forgiving the balance, you "write it off" on your books, but you cannot use this lost income as a "write off" on taxes.
 (Note: this is my read on the contracts that I have signed.
 Be sure to check your contracts to review the policies regarding non-payment before your forgive co-pays or other patient responsibilities.)

 Step 12.5: Other Billing Issues to Remember (Billing FAQ) I sometimes get questions from therapists new to private practice who have read this article.
 One recent question was about billing to insurance when you know the co-pay in advance.
 Specifically, the question was if you should charge the insurance company your full amount, or the amount minus the co-pay.
 It reminded me that I had this same question when I first started.
 The answer is, you bill the full amount of the session charge.
 The insurance company is expecting you to charge them your full fee.
 What the insurance company will pay you is what you bill them minus the co-pay.
 Imagine you have a client with a $25 co-pay and your fee is $150.
 You need to bill insurance $150 and they will pay you $125 and you will collect $25 from the client.
 If you were to bill the insurance company just $125, they would pay you $100.
 So, always charge your full fee, and always charge the same fee to each client and payer for any given CPT code.